If you’re deciding to attend MIT or Harvard, this article will help you make an informed decision about which school is the best choice for you.

 In contrast, MIT is celebrated for its focus on science, engineering, and technology, attracting students with a strong inclination toward innovation and quantitative disciplines.
 In the upcoming 2027 class, 90% are from within the United States, with 10% representing 59 other countries.

 The cost of attending Harvard or MIT is a major factor that can significantly influence an individual's decision.
-Both institutions are prestigious but come with different financial considerations.
+Both institutions are prestigious, but they have different financial considerations.

 The current cost of tuition at Harvard is $56,550, not including any other fees such as housing and activities.
 Harvard gives an estimated cost of $82,866 to attend for one year, depending on your circumstances.

-On the other hand, MIT has a slightly higher tuition at $61,990.
+On the other hand, MIT has a slightly higher tuition fee of $61,990.
 When you take into account all other expenses, it is estimated that one year at MIT would cost around $85,960.

 The availability of Harvard vs MIT financial aid plays a significant role in the decision to attend either Harvard or MIT.
 Both institutions are committed to making education accessible and affordable to students from diverse backgrounds.